StackVista/stackstate-docs/use/health-state-and-alerts/add-an-alert.md

 1. Go to the [Events Perspective](/use/views/events_perspective.md).
 2. Select **Events Settings** on the left.
 3. Click **ADD EVENT HANDLER**.
-4. Select the event handler function you wish to add.
+4. Select the type of state changes that should trigger an alert or automated action:
-5. Enter the required details, these will vary according to the type of event handler function you have selected.
+    - **View state changes** - triggers only on a health state change of the entire view.
+Recommended to reduce noise.
-6. Select the type of state changes that should trigger the selected event handler:
+    - **Own state changes** - triggers with every change to the own health state of a component or relation in the view.
-    - **View state changes** - trigger only on a health state change of the entire view (recommended to reduce noise).
+    - **Propagated state changes** - triggers for every change to the propagated health state of a component or relation in the view.
+The propagated health state is calculated based on the component’s dependencies.
+Use to alert on potential impact.
-    - **Own state changes** - trigger when the health state of a component/relation changes.
+5. Select the event handler function that should run whenever the selected event type is generated.
-    - **Propagated state changes** - trigger whenever the propagated health state of a component/relation in the view changes.
+6. Enter the required details, these will vary according to the event handler function you have selected.
 7. Click **SAVE**.

 ## See also